Mortgage deposits: How much deposit do I need to buy a house?

 How much deposit do I need to buy a house?

-Having said this, saving a larger deposit is preferable if you can manage it.
-A 15% deposit can help you secure great deals, and a 25% deposit will give you access to even lower interest rates, making your mortgage cheaper in the long run.
+The larger the deposit you can put down, the better.
+A bigger deposit increases your range of property options and allows you to access lower mortgage interest rates, which reduces your overall costs.
+For example, a 15% deposit can help you secure competitive mortgage deals, while a 25% deposit may give you access to the lowest interest rates, making your mortgage more affordable in the long run.

-What is the minimum deposit I need for a mortgage in the UK?
+What is the minimum deposit I need for a house in the UK?

 What is the average deposit for a house in the UK?